Here's Our Rant About BioNTech SE (BNTX)

 BNTX’s Market Performance

-BNTX stocks went up by 14.34% for the week, with a monthly jump of 10.68% and a quarterly performance of 21.03%, while its annual performance rate touched -48.66%.
-The volatility ratio for the week stands at 4.72% while the volatility levels for the past 30 days are set at 4.34% for BioNTech SE.
-The simple moving average for the period of the last 20 days is 9.28% for BNTX stocks with a simple moving average of -6.46% for the last 200 days.
+BNTX stocks went up by 3.56% for the week, with a monthly drop of -0.49% and a quarterly performance of 25.99%, while its annual performance rate touched -55.90%.
+The volatility ratio for the week stands at 4.52% while the volatility levels for the past 30 days are set at 4.30% for BioNTech SE.
+The simple moving average for the period of the last 20 days is 2.44% for BNTX stocks with a simple moving average of -10.63% for the last 200 days.

 Analysts’ Opinion of BNTX